gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 The results can be viewed by navigating to the Workflows tab within the project where you created your Workflow.

 ## To run the model deployment, from the command line (advanced)

+This can be run without requiring private cluster access.

  - Create notebook in a similar manner to the *To run the Notebook* section above, using a C5 or C7 machine, or use the one created from running that section
  - Open the Jupyter notebook interface by clicking the Jupyter symbol on the left-hand navigation bar